Published in Saddle Up Magazine February 2015

 Sole Thickness – Sole thickness is key to soundness and comfort.
 A thick sole protects the coffin bone and pads the hoof.
 The sole should be firm and calloused, you should not be able to flex it when pressing with your fingers.
 It should have a smooth appearance, and it should have a slight concavity.
 Concavity varies for each individual horse dependent on their coffin bone shape but the bottom of the hoof should not be flat.
 A flat hoof signals a balance issue, perhaps in the wall connection or a problem with overgrown bars.

 Bar Definition – The purpose of the bars are to support the back of the hoof upon impact.
 The bar is an extension of the hoof wall as it wraps around from the heel surface.
 The bars should run at a downward slope from the heel to the mid-point of the frog.
 The bar should also be upright and defined, not laid over or blended into the sole.
 When bars invade the sole it can cause many different issues, the most common are: sensitivity on hard ground and reoccurring abscessing.
 In rare cases embedded bar can also cause navicular like symptoms.

-Horse owners must learn to recognise what a healthy hoof looks and functions like.
-Hoof care is a fundamental component of horse ownership and you must know how to recognise a problem before it causes long term damage.
+Horse owners must learn to recognize what a healthy hoof looks and functions like.
+Hoof care is a fundamental component of horse ownership and you must know how to recognize a problem before it causes long term damage.